This article is part of a Don’t Throw It Out! series on how to preserve fresh foods and avoid food waste.

 Whether you are loading up on a seasonal crop, grow your own fresh produce, or have purchased excess fresh produce that is spoiling faster than you can eat it, adopting just one or two of these practices can help you avoid food waste and save your grocery dollars.
 As a bonus, you may discover new ways to enjoy foods your family already likes as well as save time during meal preparation.

-- Preserve food at home with cheap canning equipment and free recipes
+Preserve food with cheap canning equipment and free recipes

 For more information about food preservation methods and recipes, see The Home Preserving Bible by Carole Cancler.